kristoforerickson/resume/src/pages/resume.md

 ## SUMMARY

-Hello 👋 I am a Software Engineering Manager with 16 years of experience.
+I am a Software Engineering Manager with 16 years of experience.
 Throughout my career, I have proven my skills in optimizing and scaling large software solutions and teams.
 For the last 6 years, I have been freelancing full-time working on projects for startups, small businesses, & government agencies focusing on e-Commerce, SaaS, FinTech, ERP & IoT solutions.